 Anju Desai, vice president of Mumbai-based HMA Travel was quoted saying: "The countries earmarked for the VOA are major source markets and will open the floodgates of inbound tourism.
-We have received complaints about delays in issuance of Indian visas from our missions abroad.
+We have received complaints about delays in the issuance of Indian visas from our missions abroad.
 Now, all that will end and seamless travel will begin."

 In relevance to the issue, the Indian High Commission in Malaysia released a statement clarifying that the Indian Government had not yet taken any decision to extend VOAs to Malaysian nationals.